o3de/o3de.org/content/docs/userguide/editor/default-settings.md

 description: ' Restore the default layout for your &ly-editor; workspace. '
 title: Restoring the Default Layout for &ly-editor;
 ---
-# Restoring the Default Layout for Lumberyard Editor<a name="lumberyard-editor-default-settings"></a>
+# Restoring the Default Layout for Lumberyard Editor {#lumberyard-editor-default-settings}

 If you customized your workspace, you can reset Lumberyard Editor to use the default layout\.
 This restores your editors, tools, and windows to the default view that you see when you open Lumberyard Editor for the first time\.
 You can restore the default layout at any time\.